Plant Kits: Members in the Pollinator Pathway!

-Help us build a functionally diverse pollinator corridor across Lincoln one garden, one meadow, and one site at a time!
-Increase biodiversity and climate resiliency; protect Lincoln’s rural character.
+Get into the Pollinator Pathway and help build a functionally diverse pollinator corridor across Lincoln one garden, one meadow, and one site at a time!
+Checkout the “Resources” section for information on steps you can take to help make a difference.
+Increase biodiversity and climate resiliency; protect Lincoln’s rural character!

 To be successful in realizing the Lincoln Pollinator Action Plan, it will take participation from individuals and groups – from people like you! – to help steward the three Case Study (scientifically researched) sites and to collect much needed ecological data on native pollinator species through citizen science efforts.

 Sign up to volunteer to be a Habitat Hero, Citizen Scientist, or to Adopt-A-Case Study Site.

 Volunteers participate in planting plugs and shrubs, and ongoing maintenance activities.
 Duties may include field edge clearing, invasive species management, weeding, watering, and collecting seed once plants are established.
 Individuals or groups are led by LLCT staff or trained stewardship volunteers.
 Collaboration with Lincoln’s Conservation Department staff or other partner organizations sometimes occurs.
 This opportunity works well for an individual or an organized group, such as a company outing, a faith-based group, a social group or club, or for organized youth groups, such as scouts or school groups.